Published on Brock University (http://brocku.ca)

 The following are some common professional designations and information on how our programs can help work towards these designations.

-Brock's Bachelor of Accounting (BAcc) program prepares students to obtain a public accounting license.
+Brock's Bachelor of Accounting (BAcc) program prepares students to practice accounting either in industry or obtain a public accounting license.
 At qualification, new Canadian CPAs will demonstrate the competencies expected of leading professional accountants.
 Specifically they will be required to demonstrate:

 To earn the CFA, you must successfully pass through the CFA Program, a graduate-level self-study program that combines a broad curriculum with professional conduct requirements, culminating in a series of three sequential exams.
 The course of study in the CFA program is determined by the Candidate Body of Knowledge (CBOK).